dathinaios/spacemacs-supercollider/README.md

 # TODO's

-  0. Fix buffers with .scd/.sc (sclang-mode) not connecting to the current sclang process
+  0. Fix buffers with `.scd` and `.sc` files (sclang-mode) not connecting to the current sclang process
   0. Map spacemacs style shortcuts under `<SPACE>m`
   0. Fix emacs not creating a new open buffer/working space when sclang starts